sCabab1359-OG/The-Decline/README.md

  If you have any other ideas for things to add please let me know.
 The Legend Of Zelda - A Link to the Past is one of my all time favorite games.
 This project aims to bring back some of my favorite features that the game offered while expanding on other things that never exsisted in that world.
 All while being tied together with my families love for punk rock.
 I hope, with your help that we can get this up and running and hopefully this can be used as a base game for others to build off of.
 Thanks again for all the help.

+ more features will be added to the list as we think of them.